 The batteries will either be wall mounted or floor standing as a stackable unit.
 The contractor shall carry out investigations and review the best solution to proceed with.
-If the contractor chooses wall mounted, then the following will apply:
+If the contractor chooses wall mounted then the following will apply:

-The batteries will be mounted on the wall within the external boiler room.
+The batteries will be mounted on the wall within the IT room adjacent to the inverter.
 The batteries will carry approximately 50kg of weight.
 The contractor will be required to inspect the wall and install a minimum 18mm Timber board to take the load of the batteries to the front of the wall.
+If the contractor can install the timber behind the wall plasterboard, this would be preferable and then make good with plastering, painting.